geoserver/geoserver-cloud/CONTRIBUTING.md

 ---
 **NOTE**

-So far this is a verbatim copy of GeoServer's contributing guidelines and do not really apply to this project until/if it becomes an official project under the GeoServer organization.
+So far this is pretty much a verbatim copy of GeoServer's contributing guidelines and do not really apply to this project until/if it becomes an official project under the GeoServer organization.

 ---